THE LITTLE MATCH GIRL

 lighting design Ed Yetton

-2014 Corey Annand, Valentina Golfieri, Angelo Smimmo, Steven Cleverly, Karl Fagerlund, Faith Prendergast
+ORIGINAL CASTCorey Annand, Valentina Golfieri, Angelo Smimmo, Kip Johnson, Karl Fagerlund Brekke, Faith Prendergast

 A snowy stage sets the scene for an icy cold Christmas eve, where the little match girl paces the emptying streets, trying to sell her matches.